amperity/amperity-docs/amperity_reference/source/connected_systems.rst

      - |system-yes|
      - Formerly known as Urban Airship.

-       Send data from Amperity to SFTP.
+       Send data from Amperity using SFTP.

    * - **Airtable**
      - |system-yes|